serverless/serverless/docs/providers/aws/guide/variables.md

 They are especially useful when providing secrets for your service to use and when you are working with multiple stages.

+If `throwOnUnresolvedVariableReferences` is set to `true`, references to variables that cannot be resolved will result in an error being thrown.
+This will become the default behaviour in the next major version, and the `throwOnUnresolvedVariableReferences` setting will be ignored.

 ## Syntax

 To use variables, you will need to reference values enclosed in `${}` brackets.